Intrinsic Bottleneck Distance for Merge Trees: Discussion

 \subsection{Efficient computation of merge tree interleaving}

 The barcode $B(T,f)$ of a merge tree $(T,f)$ can be computed in $O\big(k \log(k)\big)$ time, where $k$ is the number of leaves and branch points in $(T,f)$ (see e.g. \cite{edelsbrunner2010computational, rolle2024stable}).
-The bottleneck distance between $B{(T,f)}$ and $B{(T',f')}$, can be computed in $O\big(n^{1.5}\log(n)\big)$, where $n$ is the combined number of intervals in the barcodes or, equivalently, the number of leaves in $(T,f)$ and $(T',f')$ \cite{kerber2017geometry}.
+The bottleneck distance between $B(T,f)$ and $B(T',f')$ can be computed in $O\big(n^{1.5}\log(n)\big)$, where $n$ is the combined number of intervals in the barcodes or, equivalently, the number of leaves in $(T,f)$ and $(T',f')$ \cite{kerber2017geometry}.
 Consequently the bottleneck distance between merge trees can be efficiently computed.
-By contrast, computing the interleaving distance between merge trees is NP-hard \cite{agarwal2018computing,touli2022fpt}.
-Our proof suggests that computing the interleaving distance between a pair of merge trees may be possible when a shortest path between them is known, e.g. when both merge trees lie in one of the $X_i \subseteq \MT_n$ of Proposition \ref{prop:mtnhyp}.
+By contrast, computing the interleaving distance between merge trees is NP-hard; in fact, it is NP-hard to approximate within a factor of $3$ \cite{agarwal2018computing,touli2022fpt}.
+Our proof shows that in certain cases, the computation of $d_I\big((T,f),(T',f')\big)$ can be done in polynomial time, namely if $(T,f)$ is sufficiently close to $(T',f')$ we may compute the bottleneck distance instead.